Autochrome Lumière

-The Autochrome Lumière was an early color photography process patented in 1903 by the Lumière brothers in France and first marketed in 1907.
+The Autochrome Lumière was an early colour photography process patented in 1903 by the Lumière brothers in France and first marketed in 1907.
 Autochrome was an additive color "mosaic screen plate" process.
-It was the principal color photography process in use before the advent of subtractive color film in the mid-1930s.
+It was one of the principal colour photography processes in use before the advent of subtractive color film in the mid-1930s.
+A competing process was the three-colour principle of the Russian Sergey Prokudin-Gorsky.

 Prior to the Lumière brothers, Louis Ducos du Hauron utilized the separation technique to create colour images on paper with screen plates, producing natural colours through superimposition, which would become the foundation of all commercial colour photography.
 Descendants of photographer Antoine Lumière, inventors Louis and Auguste Lumière utilized Du Hauron's (1869) technique, which had already been improved upon by other inventors such as John Joly (1894) and James William McDonough (1896), making it possible to print photographic images in colour.
 One of the most broadly used forms of colour photography in the early twentieth century, autochrome was recognized for its aesthetic appeal.

 Structure and use

 Autochrome is an additive color "mosaic screen plate" process.
-The medium consists of a glass plate coated on one side with a random mosaic of microscopic grains of potato starch dyed red-orange, green, and blue-violet (an unusual but functional variant of the standard red, green, and blue additive colors); the grains of starch act as color filters.
+The medium consists of a glass plate coated on one side with a random mosaic of microscopic grains of potato starch dyed red-orange, green, and blue-violet (a variant of the standard red, green, and blue additive colors); the grains of starch act as color filters.
 Lampblack fills the spaces between grains, and a black-and-white panchromatic silver halide emulsion is coated on top of the filter layer.